-Here where you can stay cheap and yet classy.
+Here's where you can shop from to look classy without burning a hole in your pocket.
 Home to the largest leather market, head here if you're a true admirer of leather goods, but do not really want to break the bank.
 From backpacks to chic leather jackets and from belts to shoes, this market will spoil you for choice.

 Known For: Leather goods

 How To Get There: Train is the best way to reach there.
 Get off at Mahim station (for western) or Sion (for central) and take a rickshaw or a cab from there.

 Go to all the mentioned places with your bargaining skills.
 Also, most markets are shut on Mondays, so do check thoroughly before heading.
 Wear your masks and sanitize at all times, because these are super crowded places you'll be venturing into.